FTarfasse/quick-perf-wiki/JVM-annotations.md

 * https://github.com/danielshaya/ByteWatcher
 * https://www.javaspecialists.eu/archive/Issue232.html

+*They measure heap allocation of the thread running the method annotated @Test*.

 You can  for example use @MeasureHeapAllocation and @ExpectMaxHeapAllocation to check the heap allocation cost of a large data structure (containing 1 000 000 elements for example) .<br>

 @ExpectNoHeapAllocation can be used to verify that the tested code does not allocate on heap.